BC-SECURITY/Starkiller/README.md

 <div align="center"><img width="125" src="src/assets/icon.png"></div>

 # Starkiller
 Starkiller is a Frontend for [Powershell Empire](https://github.com/BC-SECURITY/Empire/).
-It is an Electron application written in VueJS.
+It is a web application written in VueJS.
 If you'd like to contribute please follow the [Contribution guide](/CONTRIBUTING.md).
 If you'd like to request a feature or report a bug, please follow the [Issue template](/.github/ISSUE_TEMPLATE.md).

 ## Sponsors
 [<img src="https://user-images.githubusercontent.com/20302208/104083160-41552780-51f1-11eb-8428-3b8cfaf76861.png" width="300"/>](https://www.kali.org/)
 [<img src="https://user-images.githubusercontent.com/20302208/113086242-219d2200-9196-11eb-8c91-84f19c646873.png" width="100"/>](https://kovert.no/)

 # Getting Started
-* To run Starkiller, you can download the installers for Mac, Linux, and Windows on the [Releases](https://github.com/BC-SECURITY/Starkiller/releases) page.
-  * For Mac and Windows - run the installer how you would any other .exe or .dmg
-  * For Linux - Change the permissions `chmod a+x starkiller-<version>.AppImage`, then execute `./starkiller-<version>.AppImage --no-sandbox`
-* Starkiller is also available via `apt install starkiller` on [Kali](https://www.kali.org/).
-Kali releases are 30 days ahead of the public release.
-* If you want to build from source or run in development mode, instructions are below.
+As of Empire 5.0 and Starkiller 2.0, you no longer need to install Starkiller or build it from source.
+It is prepackaged in Empire as a submodule and served via Empire's API.

 # Sponsorship and extra features
 [Sponsoring](https://github.com/sponsors/BC-SECURITY/) at the `Individual` level will give access to extra features.